 The mission of Yash Charitable Trust is to assist persons with developmental disabilities successfully transition into adulthood, become responsible, productive members of the communities that they live in, and have a wonderfully satisfying and fulfilling adult life.

 We believe that individuals who have life-long developmental disabilities deserve the same quality of life as those around them, and have banded together to do our bit.

-Read below for some of the many ways we have been touched by Aarti and Manan and countless other individuals who have life-long developmental disabilities.
+We have been touched by countless individuals who have life-long developmental disabilities.

 Yash Charitable Trust is registered under the Bombay Public Trust Act 1950 and all donations are deductible under Sec.
 80G of the Income Tax Act of 1961.